-While you might understand how a credit score determines your eligibility for loans and lines of credit, you might not be familiar with the mechanics of a credit score and how credit bureaus and other financial entities calculate it.
-Learning the basics of credit scores can help you increase your numbers and open up more financial opportunities.
+While you might understand how a credit score determines your eligibility for loans and lines of credit, you might not be familiar with the mechanics of a credit report and how credit bureaus and other financial entities calculate your credit score.
+Learning the basics of credit scores can help you increase your credit rating and open up more financial opportunities.

 You can't control the length of your credit history -- for instance, if you're just out of college, you can only have so many years of documented history.
 However, you can work these factors to your advantage by maintaining your oldest accounts (such as the first credit card you opened) and avoiding opening new accounts.

 Using your credit cards can help keep your score up-to-date, but you shouldn't max out all -- or any, really -- of your credit cards.
+Stay below your credit limits and maintain a healthy credit utilization.
 According to CreditCards.com, your credit score will benefit if you limit your usage to 30 percent or less of the each card's limit.
 For instance, if you have a card with a $10,000 limit, don't spend more than $3,000 at any given time.